josephwright/josephwright.github.io/_posts/2011-09-05-latex3-roadmap.md

 ### Font selection

-The ‘New Font Selection Scheme’ in LaTeX2e is a pretty good approach to selecting fonts.
+The 'New Font Selection Scheme' in LaTeX2e is a pretty good approach to selecting fonts.
 So the first task here is more-or-less to convert the code to LaTeX3 syntax.
 There are then a few items to address, such as how to deal with small caps.
 Loading fonts also needs to be fitted in here: some combination of [`fontspec`](https://ctan.org/pkg/fontspec) (for XeTeX and LuaTeX) with the existing pdfTeX mechanisms is going to be needed, and it's a question of how to do this.

 ## Long term